mennoboer/menpro/README.md

 ![MenPro-SMTP](<http://d.pr/i/1aLgM+>)

 #### Cron
-    Use cronjobs in Windows, anything you can run in CMD can be ran with MenPro-Cron
+    Use cronjobs in Windows, anything you can run in CMD can be run with MenPro-Cron

 ![Cron management](<http://d.pr/i/hjtB+>)
 ![MenPro-Cron](<http://d.pr/i/1a9Fm+>)